AlexanderWiechert/aws-cost-explorer-mcp-server/README.md

 ## Overview

 This tool provides a convenient way to analyze and visualize AWS cloud spending data using Anthropic's Claude model as an interactive interface.
-It functions as an MCP server that exposes AWS Cost Explorer API functionality to Claude, allowing you to ask questions about your AWS costs in natural language.
+It functions as an MCP server that exposes AWS Cost Explorer API functionality to Claude Desktop, allowing you to ask questions about your AWS spend ~~costs~~ in natural language.

 ## Features